Querying LLMs (Chatbots)#

 task = 'text-generation'

-In addition, we will enable GPU use by setting the argument device=0
+We enable GPU use by setting the argument device=0

 .